pavan-1905/Controlling-a-Robot-Through-ESP-32-and-Displaying-it-using-LED-s/README.md

-# AutoDocking Robot
+# KeyBoard Controlled Robot

-This project demonstrates a simple **AutoDocking Robot** controlled via a web interface.
+This project demonstrates a simple **KeyBoard Controlled Robot** controlled via a web interface.
 The robot can move forward, backward, turn left, turn right, and stop using a web browser over a Wi-Fi network.
 This project is built on an **ESP32** board using the **Arduino IDE**.
+## Note : This Project has been configured using UBUNTU-JammyJellyfish.
 ## Features
 - **Wi-Fi Controlled:** Control the robot remotely through a simple web interface.
 - **Motor Control:** Simulates movement commands such as forward, backward, left turn, right turn, and stop.